microsoft/debug-adapter-protocol/specification.md

 Retrieves the details of the exception that caused this event to be raised.

-Clients should only call this request if the capability 'supportsExceptionInfoRequest' is true.
+Clients should only call this request if the corresponding capability `supportsExceptionInfoRequest` is true.

 ```typescript
 interface ExceptionInfoRequest extends Request {